DCSIMG

 Updates

-ECCC expanded the CanDCS6 datasets which previously included individual model simulations of minimum and maximum temperature and total precipitation by adding mean temperature and a variety of ensembles.
-Mean and percentile ensembles are available for all CanDCS6 datasets including indices.
+ECCC expanded the CanDCS6 datasets by adding mean temperature and ensembles.
+Mean and percentile ensembles are available for all CanDCS6 datasets, including climate indices.

 Corrections